Last Updated: August 23, 2024

 Take advantage of this built-in feature when sharing links in YouTube video descriptions, Tweets, PDFs, visual presentations, and the like.

-DON'T Forget to Use UTM Tags
+Don’t Forget to Use UTM Tags

 This may seem like an obvious tip, but it bears repeating.
 In order for UTM tags to work, you need to actually use them.
 Without UTM tags, the results from your various off-site efforts will remain vague among the rest of your site’s data in Google Analytics.
 Properly track your campaigns by remembering to use UTM tags on all off-site links pointing back to your website.
 If you do that you’ll be on the receiving end of more granular data and helpful insights.